How to Start a Supplement Company- Quick 10-step Guide

 Tip #1: Ask the manufacturer as many questions as needed in order get the relevant information to make an informed decision

-It includes their years of experience, references, certifications, specifications and how many rounds of testing are done.
-Check whether they supply top quality ingredients, how efficient their quality control and quality assurance departments are, what is their minimum order quantity and do they use industry-specific graphic designers.
-Only two entities (NSF and NPA) offer the certificates and any certificate other than these bodies can mean the manufacturer is likely not cGMP.
+It includes their years of experience, references, certifications, specifications, and how many rounds of testing are done.
+Check whether they supply top-quality ingredients, how efficient their quality control and quality assurance departments are, what their minimum order quantities are, and do they use industry-specific graphic designers.
+Only two entities (NSF and NPA) offer the certificates, and any certificate other than these bodies can mean the manufacturer is likely not cGMP.

 Tip #2: Check whether the manufacturer is a turnkey manufacturer and inquire about the services they can offer